 “Nathan Oliveira’s passion is for continuing an inner-directed artistic tradition attached to the human subject….
 The evocation of mystery that the viewer experiences in Oliveira’s work derives from a depth of feeling refracted through artistic tradition and transmitted to the spectator by the artist’s hand,” wrote Peter Selz in a catalog essay for Oliveira’s 2002 painting and printmaking retrospective at the San Jose Museum of Art, California (traveling to the Neuberger Museum of Art in Purchase, New York, and three other museums).

 Oliveira was born in 1928 in Oakland, California, to a family of Portugese immigrants.
-He studied painting and printmaking at the California College of Arts and Crafts (now the California College of the Arts) in Oakland, and in the summer of 1950 with Max Beckmann at Mills College in Oakland.
-After two years in the U.S. Army as a cartographic draftsman, he began teaching painting in 1955 at CCAC and drawing and printmaking at the California School of Fine Arts (now the San Francisco Art Institute).
-Since then he has had guest teaching appointments at many art schools and universities.
+He studied painting and printmaking at the California College of Arts and Crafts (now the California College of the Arts) in Oakland and at Mills College in Oakland with Max Beckmann during the summer of 1950.
+After two years in the U.S. Army as a cartographic draftsman, he began teaching painting at CCA, and drawing and printmaking at the California School of Fine Arts (now the San Francisco Art Institute) in 1955.
+Since then, he has had guest teaching appointments at many art schools and universities.
 He held a tenured teaching position at Stanford University from 1964 until he retired in 1995.
 He lived in Stanford, California until his death in November, 2010.

 -Kathan Brown, Crown Point Press